gregory-rutherford/Liri-Node-App/README.md

     ![movie search gif](/images/giphy(4).gif)
 4. "do-what-it-says"
     Enter through the search and this will read a "random" file that calls the spotify api with a surpise search.

     ![do it gif](/images/giphy(5).gif)

+####Challenges

+I enjoyed making this as I am starting to feel more comfortable with my javascript ability.
+The first problem I met was using the switch case as previously I had only used `if/else` statements.
+The second problem had to do with getting the spotify and movie searches to default.
+I tried a few different ways but landed on using the `||` operator within the template literal.
+Outside of the code issues this was the first time I had installed npm packages, fairly straightforward but I did type in the wrong command a few times.
+This led to my understanding of the value of reading the documentation available.
+I also learned about `.gitignore` and why it is important to not commit everything to Github.